SAP goes all in on cloud, scraps mid-term margin goals

 The change of course follows a year of turmoil unleashed by the exit of long-time CEO Bill McDermott and a failed experiment in tandem leadership that ended in April when Klein became sole CEO as governments locked down economies.

-At that time, the pandemic was already having an impact on operations, but SAP stood by a medium-term “ambition” set on McDermott’s watch that foresaw profit margins growing by a percentage point a year in the five years to 2023.
+At that time, the pandemic was already hitting operations, but SAP stood by a medium-term “ambition” set on McDermott’s watch that foresaw profit margins growing by a percentage point a year in the five years to 2023.

+The reset rightly abandons a strategy that was made “once upon a pre-COVID lifetime”, said industry analyst Josh Greenbaum at EAConsult.

+“I think it’s a good time to take the margin hit of transitioning to the cloud, and clearly the pandemic economy is helping justify the move,” he said.

 HEADWINDS

-The latest shift means, effectively, that margins will languish over the next three years.
+The latest shift means effectively that profit margins will languish over the next three years.
 Headwinds will only turn to tailwinds after that, Chief Financial Officer Luka Mucic told reporters.

 In the quarter, adjusted total revenue fell by 4% while operating profit fell 12%, based on international financial reporting standards.
 After adjustments and at constant currency rates, profit rose by 4%.

-SAP also cut its guidance for 2020, saying the reimposition of lockdowns by some governments had hit its business while hard-hit industries would now take longer than expected to recover.
+SAP cut its guidance for 2020, saying the reimposition of lockdowns by some governments had hit its business, while hard-hit industries would now take longer than expected to recover.

 Our Standards: The Thomson Reuters Trust Principles.